rzel/iSparse/readme.md

 ![this][sample]
 ![this][finished].

 ### Getting the app on your device
 Currently, the only method is to clone this repo, then open the XCode project and run it.
+Using this method, you can not run the app on your device unless registered with Apple as an iOS developer.
 Soon, we hope to release this on the app store.

 [finished]:https://raw.github.com/scottsievert/UROPv6/master/50-reconstruct.png
 [sample]:https://raw.github.com/scottsievert/UROPv6/master/50-sample.png